James Sempill: Scottish diplomat

-In August 1599 James Sempill was sent to London to take the place of David Foulis and collect the "gratuity" for James VI, a sum of money which Elizabeth I of England sent to Scotland to support James VI.
-He delivered £400 sterling of this money to George Heriot for the queen's jewels.
+In August 1599, James Sempill was sent to London to take the place of David Foulis and collect the "gratuity" for James VI, a sum of money which Elizabeth I of England sent to Scotland to support James VI.
+He delivered £400 sterling of this money to George Heriot for jewels given as New Year's Day gifts.
 A Scottish servant of Lady Kildare named Dicksoun ingratiated himself with Sempill, and said she had spoken in favour of the king's succession to the English throne at dinner with the Lord Admiral.

 He seems to have carried letters from Anthony Bacon and the Earl of Essex to Lord Willoughby in January 1600.
+He obtained £3000 as subsidy for King James.
 On his return to Scotland, in April 1600, Anne of Denmark asked him what Elizabeth had said about her, and she disbelieved him at first, based on the reports of others.
 A joke was made about young Prince Henry's involvement in diplomacy.
 Sempill was privy to correspondence between Anne of Denmark and Albert VII, Archduke of Austria.

-He became involved in the discussions following the kidnap of Edmund Ashfield by English agent at Leith.
+In December 1600, James gave him £100 sterling from the English subsidy to cover his previous expenses as a diplomat in England.
+Sempill became involved in the discussions following the kidnap of Edmund Ashfield by English agent at Leith.
 In 1601 he was sent to France, and accompanied the Duke of Lennox from Dieppe to London in October.

 In November 1601 the Earl of Northampton wrote to the Earl of Mar that in London the king's agent James Hamilton stirred up Frances Howard, Countess of Kildare, the Duke of Lennox, and Sempill, who 'like an organ, sowndes when the other blowes'.